 We all experience changes as we age.
 Some people become forgetful when they get older.
 They may forget where they left their keys.
 They may also take longer to do certain mental tasks.
 They may not think as quickly as they did when they were younger.
 These are called age-related changes.
-These changes are normal-they are not caused by dementia.
+This is a normal part of aging-it not dementia.

 Age-related changes don't affect a person's life very much.
-Someone with age-related changes can easily do everything in their daily lives-they can prepare their own meals, drive a car safely, go shopping, and use a computer.
+Someone with age-related changes can easily do everything in their daily lives-they can prepare their own meals, manage their finances, safely drive a car, go shopping, and use a computer.
 They understand when they are in danger.
 They know how to take care of themselves.
 Even though they might not think or move as fast as when they were young, their thinking is normal-they do not have dementia.